MicrosoftDocs/visualstudio-docs/subscriptions/solutions/renewing-purchasing-or-canceling/help-renewing/includes/help-me-renew-microsoft-store.md

 * [Visual Studio Professional](https://www.microsoft.com/p/visual-studio-professional-subscription/dg7gmgf0dst3?activetab=pivot%3aoverviewtab)
 * [Visual Studio Test Professional](https://www.microsoft.com/p/visual-studio-test-professional-subscription/dg7gmgf0dst6?activetab=pivot%3aoverviewtab)

-Each of these subscription offers the option to make an initial purchase or to renew an existing subscription.
+Each of these subscriptions offers the option to make an initial purchase or to renew an existing subscription.
 Renewal pricing reflects a significant discount and is only available for existing subscriptions.

 ## How to renew